bjompen/bjompen.github.io/posts/azure.defenderfordevops.md

   displayName: 'Microsoft Security DevOps'
 ```

-> Note: according to [documentation over at MS learn](https://learn.microsoft.com/en-us/azure/defender-for-cloud/azure-devops-extension#configure-your-pipelines-using-yaml) we also need to include .net version 5, however according to [the documentation at GitHub](https://github.com/microsoft/security-devops-azdevops#dependencies) .net 5 _isn't_ needed.
+> Note: According to [documentation over at MS learn](https://learn.microsoft.com/en-us/azure/defender-for-cloud/azure-devops-extension#configure-your-pipelines-using-yaml) we also need to include .net version 5, however according to [the documentation at GitHub](https://github.com/microsoft/security-devops-azdevops#dependencies) .net 5 _isn't_ needed.
 From my testing so far GitHub is correct, and we do not need to include version 5 for now at least.

+> Note: Right now only windows is supported, but work is on its way to get everything working in Ubuntu as well.
+You _can_ run it in Ubuntu today, but some tools seems to require non default config to run and I haven't spent enough time to figure this out yet.

 Lets click "Save and run" and see what we end up with!